Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Abstract

 \section{Abstract}

 Network-on-Chip (NoC) is widely used to facilitate communication between components in sophisticated System-on-Chip (SoC) designs.
 Security of the on-chip communication is crucial because exploiting any vulnerability in shared NoC would be a goldmine for an attacker that puts the entire computing infrastructure at risk.
-NoC security relies on effective countermeasures against diverse attacks, including attacks on anonymity.
-We investigate the security strength of existing anonymous routing protocols in NoC architectures.
-Specifically, this paper makes two important contributions.
-We show that the existing anonymous routing is vulnerable to machine learning (ML) based flow correlation attacks on NoCs.
-We propose lightweight anonymous routing with traffic obfuscation techniques to defend against ML-based flow correlation attacks.
-Experimental studies using both real and synthetic traffic reveal that our proposed attack is successful against state-of-the-art anonymous routing in NoC architectures with high accuracy (up to 99\%) for diverse traffic patterns, while our lightweight countermeasure can defend against ML-based attacks with minor hardware and performance overhead.
+We investigate the security strength of existing anonymous routing protocols in NoC architectures, making two pivotal contributions.
+Firstly, we develop and perform a machine learning (ML)-based flow correlation attack on existing anonymous routing techniques in Network-on-Chip (NoC) systems, revealing that they provide only packet-level anonymity.
+Secondly, we propose a novel, lightweight anonymous routing protocol featuring outbound traffic tunneling and traffic obfuscation.
+This protocol is designed to provide robust defense against ML-based flow correlation attacks, ensuring both packet-level and flow-level anonymity.
+Experimental evaluation using both real and synthetic traffic demonstrates that our proposed attack successfully deanonymizes state-of-the-art anonymous routing in NoC architectures with high accuracy (up to 99\%) for diverse traffic patterns.
+It also reveals that our lightweight anonymous routing protocol can defend against ML-based attacks with minor hardware and performance overhead.